Display Details and Frequently Answered Questions

 only kind of lights there was to see back then was C9 outdoor bulbs, it was still a special

-treat that we all looked forward to.
+treat that we waited for all year.
 Now it's time to pay those memories forward.
-After
+After doing

-doing ever-larger static Christmas light displays practically since childhood, synchronizing
+ever-larger static Christmas light displays practically since childhood, synchronizing the

-the lights to music seemed like the natural next step.
+lights to music just seemed like the natural next step.
 We hope you enjoy our lights!

 All Rights Reserved